manel1874/QSHY/UPGMA/README.md

 	- `guide_tree.cpp`: source file of the second phase of UPGAM.
 	- `HamParties.cpp`: source file of the first (private) phase of UPGAM.
+	- `qHamParties.hpp`: source file of the first (private) phase of UPGMA using quantum communication protocols (HQOT).
 	- `matrixDist.cpp`: source file to build the matrix distance from the computed hamming distances.

 9. `yaoConfigFiles`: before the application is run the folder is empty.
 After it is run it is created one configFile for each input sequence.
 These files contain the information of the paths to the boolean circuit and input elements.